ICI3D/ICI3D.github.io/_includes/MedPH/assignmentsStandard.md

 - Complete Tutorial lab 3
     - **Submit answer to Tutorial 3, Question 3 by email to Zinhle** – due Friday AM
 - Continue proposal development
-- Draft of presentation for practice - due Friday PM
+- Draft of poster for practice - due Friday PM

+### For Saturday

+- Finalize poster presentations, as needed (submit final poster for printing by Sat AM)

 ### For Sunday